spring-guides/gs-handling-form-submission/README.md

 What you'll build
 -----------------

-The service will accept HTTP GET requests at:
+In this guide, you will build a web form which will be accessible at the following URL:

     http://localhost:8080/greeting

-and respond with a web page displaying a form.
+Viewing this page in a browser will display the form.
 You can submit a greeting by populating the `id` and `content` form fields.
-A results page will be displayed when a form is submitted.
+A results page will be displayed when the form is submitted.

 What you'll need